Trip4077/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned about setting up express servers and middleware

 - [ ] Describe Middleware?

+    Middleware is a piece of code that extends or adds features to other functions and code

 - [ ] Describe a Resource?

+    Resources are data that can be managed by cients via API endpoints

 - [ ] What can the API return to help clients know if a request was successful?

+    You can return status codes like 200 and 201 or send a message via json

 - [ ] How can we partition our application into sub-applications?

+    We can make our code modular by seperating it out into smaller, organized files and components.

 ## Project Setup